NZMSA/2018-Phase-2/1. Frontend/README.md

 <button type="button" className="btn" onClick={this.uploadMeme}>Upload</button>
 ```

-7. Now that we're not using the `methodNotImplemented` function, go ahead and delete it (lint will complain if we keep it there).
+:page_with_curl: 7.
+Now that we're not using the `methodNotImplemented` function, go ahead and delete it (lint will complain if we keep it there).

 That's it for POST request - Try uploading a meme!